 PlumX Metrics Overview

 PlumX Metrics are provided to Digital Commons subscribers at no additional fee, with no DOIs or special setup required.
 Built-in support makes it easy for administrators and other stakeholders to assess and demonstrate impact for their content.
 In addition to metrics on article-level pages, administrators also have access to a PlumX Dashboard for their institution.
-More details on the dashboard are available below on this page and in the attached guide.
+More details on the dashboard are available below on this page and in the Admin Guide (PDF, 957 KB).

 When browsing the repository, PlumX Metrics display on Digital Commons article pages by default, in a widget called the Plum Print.